accelazh/accelazh.github.io/_posts/2019-10-28-In-Memory-DB-and-Recent-Paper-Reading.md

                     2. the instinctive view is, if a server is very hot, it means the access to object is hot and biased, so that object will be cached, as a result the server shouldn't be that hot
                     3. questions
-                        1. there is a foundamental limitation that, the paper assumes the adversary client queried x different keys, are perfectly balancedly distributed on the servers.
+                        1. there is a fundamental limitation that, the paper assumes the adversary client queried x different keys, are perfectly balancedly distributed on the servers.
                             1. however this is often not true. and if this is not true, the worst hot server load has no bound
                             2. the well side is, servers can do hot data migration / balancing, so to reach the theory bound